MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.GrandTotalName.md

 api_name:
 - Excel.PivotTable.GrandTotalName
 ms.assetid: 7b0142aa-8b3d-a595-760e-b8ac5834e30f
-ms.date: 06/08/2017
+ms.date: 05/08/2019
 localization_priority: Normal
 ---

 # PivotTable.GrandTotalName property (Excel)

 Returns or sets the text string label that is displayed in the grand total column or row heading in the specified PivotTable report.
-The default value is the string "Grand Total".
+The default value is the string Grand Total.
 Read/write **String**.

 ## Syntax